 The Current Gain value is shown for reference.
 Increase the gain to increase the RF monitor output level; decrease the gain to decrease the RF monitor output level.
-The transmitter will attempt to maintain this level at all power set points (see Figure 2.72 on page 2-100).
+The transmitter will attempt to maintain this level at all power set points (see Figure 2.72 on page 2-101).

-NOTE: You can achieve an RF monitor level of 5 V rms for power levels as low as 10% of rated power.
-Below 10% rated power, the maximum achievable RF monitor level may be lower than 5 V rms.
+NOTE: You can achieve an RF monitor level of 5 V rms for power levels as low as 10% of rated power for NX25 or 17% of rated power for NX15.
+Below 10% (for NX 25) or below 17% (for NX15) rated power, the maximum achievable RF monitor level may be lower than 5 V rms.